cacheflowe/ctd-creative-coding/classes/class-03.md

 - Some ideas
   - Use [millis()](https://p5js.org/reference/p5/millis/) for fine-grained time display
   - Build a countdown clock?
+    - How long until you graduate, or other big life milestones?
     - How many years do you have left to live?
 Use variables to calculate
     - [Doomsday Clock](https://thebulletin.org/doomsday-clock/current-time/)
-    - How long before Covid is over, with variables added to the equation
   - Show multiple time zones, or use an invented time scale
   - Does IRL time of day influence the color or drawing style?
   - Add sound